Vergepoland/r6-downloader/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a bug report related to the downloader
 title: ''
 labels: Bug, Help wanted
 assignees: Vergepoland